609.748 Harassment; restraining order.

 Subd.
 8. Notice.
 An order granted under this section must contain a conspicuous notice to the respondent:

 (1) of the specific conduct that will constitute a violation of the order;

-(2) that violation of an order is either (i) a misdemeanor punishable by imprisonment for up to 90 days or a fine of up to $1,000, or both, (ii) a gross misdemeanor punishable by imprisonment for up to one year or a fine of up to $3,000, or both, or (iii) a felony punishable by imprisonment for up to five years or a fine of up to $10,000, or both; and
+(2) that violation of an order is a misdemeanor punishable by imprisonment for up to 90 days or a fine of up to $700, or both, and that a subsequent violation is a gross misdemeanor punishable by imprisonment for up to one year or a fine of up to $3,000, or both; and

 (3) that a peace officer must arrest without warrant and take into custody a person if the peace officer has probable cause to believe the person has violated a restraining order.

 Subd.
 9. Effect on local ordinances.
 Nothing in this section shall supersede or preclude the continuation or adoption of any local ordinance which applies to a broader scope of targeted residential picketing conduct than that described in subdivision 1.